-The brain has neurological “windows of opportunity” where children soak up learning.
-These windows begin to close as children get older, so there is a sense of urgency to unlock each child’s potential and to make the most of these vital years.
+During these early years, a child’s brain is still growing, presenting educators with a neurological “window of opportunity” where children soak up learning.
+Academy teachers know how to unlock each child’s potential and make the most of these vital years.

 Responding to the needs of each child

 Between the ages of one and six, the greatest cognitive growth occurs through social interaction.
 In the “responsive classrooms” in the Lower School of Columbus Academy, social and emotional learning are as important as the academic curriculum.

 The responsive classroom model creates a learning environment for happy, respectful and emotionally intelligent children.
 See the Social and Emotional Learning video above.

 Children in our classrooms feel a sense of belonging, that they are significant and that it is safe to take risks.
 Both children and teachers practice the principles of CARES daily: cooperation, assertion, responsibility, empathy and self-control.
 These skills set the foundation for academic and social success throughout a child’s life and reinforce what parents are teaching at home.

 The teachers in the Academy PreK have a mantra: Know the Child.
 With a ratio of one teacher to eight students, children get personal attention at the age when they need it most.